upwaveHQ/API-Doc/source/includes/_cards.md

-due_end | `YYYY-MM-DD` | Filter Cards that have due_dt on or before this date finished_start | `YYYY-MM-DD` | Filter Cards that were completed on or after this date finished_end | `YYYY-MM-DD` | Filter Cards that were completed on or before this date finished | `true/false` | Filter Cards on whether they are completed or not state | `integer` | Filter Cards based on their column state board | `integer` | Filter Cards based on their parent Board assigned | `1,2,3` | Filter Cards based on who are assigned
+due_end | `YYYY-MM-DD` | Filter Cards that have due_dt on or before this date finished_start | `YYYY-MM-DD` | Filter Cards that were completed on or after this date finished_end | `YYYY-MM-DD` | Filter Cards that were completed on or before this date finished | `boolean` | Filter Cards on whether they are completed or not state | `integer` | Filter Cards based on their column state board | `integer` | Filter Cards based on their parent Board assigned | `1,2,3` | Filter Cards based on who are assigned